 Traditional Summer Camp Programs

-Don’t forget to also check with more traditional camps such as Boys & Girls clubs, YMCA, local county/city recreational programs, and boy/girl scout camps.
-They may be able to work with your special needs child, giving him an opportunity for social inclusion.
-Be sure to thoroughly discuss your child’s special needs as well as your expectations of the camp before you commit.
-This can help ensure your child has the best overall possible camp experience.
+Traditional summer camp programs such as the Boys & Girls clubs, YMCA, local county/city recreational programs, and boy/girl scout camps may also accommodate children with certain special needs.
+These programs might be an opportunity for social inclusion for your special needs child.
+Prior to committing to a program, thoroughly discuss your child’s special needs as well as your expectations of the camp.
+This will help ensure your child has the best overall possible camp experience.

 Delaware Family Voices is a 501 C3 Non-profit organization.
-Consider donating to our organization via United Way #12691.
+Consider Donating to our organization and help support Delaware families in need.